RachidElk1106/TaskManagerPro/README.md

 ## 🧩 JavaScript Architecture

-The JavaScript code is organized into the following sections:
+The JavaScript code is organized into logical sections:

 ```text
 1. State